Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the dome of St. Peter's Basilica| ©Clay Banks

-Undoubtedly, you should complete your visit to the Sistine Chapel by visiting the main galleries of the Vatican Museums.
+You should definitely complete your visit to the Sistine Chapel by visiting the main galleries of the Vatican Museums.
 To get here you will have had to either buy the Vatican Museums ticket or join a guided tour.
 Take advantage of the investment and soak up the art in the main rooms, such as the Raphael Rooms, the Gallery of Maps or the impressive Gallery of Statues and Hall of Busts.

 Book your tickets to the Sistine Chapel